lshtm-genomics/omics-course/docs/other-omics/eqtl.md

 !!! question
     Is the SNP (A2424864G) in the downstream or upstream region?

-The SNP (A2424864G) is located in the promoter region of the Rv2162c, therefore it is a good candiate for being an eQTL.
+The SNP (A2424864G) is located in the promoter region of the Rv2162c, therefore it is a good candidate for being an eQTL.
 As the association showed a high p-value, we can expect that in all the samples carrying the SNP (in this case the lineage 1 samples) the Rv2162c gene would be under- or over-expressed.
 Looking at the expression table we could see this difference in expression, but a more visual way to do it is through a boxplot.

 To plot it we need to load a table with the expression of the Rv2162c: